AishAM807/AWS-Video-Games-/README.md

 A four-page report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard;
+The following inferences can be drawn from the dashboard;

 📊 1.
 Global Sales Insights
 Top Genres (Highest Units Sold):
 - Action (~highest peak)